dmerejkowsky/blog/content/post/0085-comparing-directories.md

 We saw that we can use nothing but command line tools from the `coreutils` package to compare the contents of two directories: the technique we used was working exactly the same way several decades ago, and will probably continue to work for a long time.

-So, if you liked the techniques show here, here's my advice to you: next time you are confronted with a task similar to the one we just studied, take a look at all the coreutils documentation and try using them.
+So, if you liked the techniques show here, here's my advice to you: next time you are confronted with a task similar to the one we just studied, take a look at all of the coreutils documentation and try using them.
 If you do this often, after a while you'll have gained a nice addition to your skill set.

 Oh, and if you think "this is all useless", please read this [enlightening paper](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html) called *Command-line Tools can be 235x Faster than your Hadoop Cluster* :)